AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/curl-error-60-ssl-certificate-expired.md

 ## Solution

 Check when the last time the branch was deployed.
-If over the 30-day threshold, then redeploy the branch.
+If over the 30-day threshold, then re-deploy the branch.

 Two methods to check for when the last deployment was performed: